Jexsie/Learning-javascript/README.md

 ### About

-This project is part of my javascript journey.
+This reposaitory will contain all my javascriptlearning journey journey.
-It is guess game, you guess the number, if it's true, you've won else you've lost
+I am hoping to upload all the projects I will be working on untill I gain expertism